Dolores Cooper Shockley: Early life and education

-Dolores C. Shockley was born in 1930 in Mississippi.
-Shockley grew up in a segregated society in the small rural town of Clarksdale, Mississippi, where at the time black and white children attended different schools.
+Dolores Cooper was born in 1930 in Mississippi.
+She grew up in a segregated society in the small rural town of Clarksdale, Mississippi, where at the time black and white children attended different schools.
 Shockley said in an interview that her school in Clarksdale had very few school supplies and that she learned her science from chemistry sets at home.
 Motivated by the lack of a drug store to serve the black community in Clarksdale, Shockley decided to pursue a degree in pharmacology during college with the initial idea of starting a pharmacy in her hometown although she later decided to pursue a research career.
 Shockley attended Xavier University of Louisiana where she completed a bachelor's degree in pharmacology in 1951.
-She decided to pursue a graduate degree and attended Purdue University from 1951 to 1955 where she became one of the first black students to receive a PhD from the institution.
-During graduate school she experienced racism when trying to rent a room outside campus.
-During an interview Shockley said that while at West Lafayette, Indiana some people refused to serve her.
-About this Shockley said "This was extremely hurtful because you never knew when you would be rejected or refused.
+She decided to pursue a graduate degree and attended Purdue University from 1951 to 1955.
+She became one of the first black students to receive a PhD from the institution.

+During graduate school, Shockley experienced racism when trying to rent a room outside campus.
+In an interview, Shockley reported that while in West Lafayette, Indiana, she was also refused service by several people.
+About this, Shockley said, "This was extremely hurtful because you never knew when you would be rejected or refused.
 I went to my room and cried several times.
 But my zealous commitment to succeed propelled me to work harder to overcome my lack of prior experience."
-While Shockley was at Purdue University in 1950s black students were not allowed to get haircuts on the student center which prompted Shockley and other students to petition the president to revert this.
-In addition, Shockley became an activist in her community by joining a group of diversity students called "Panel of Americans", which consisted of a group of students from different ethnicities and races that visited churches and community organizations to talk about how they too were Americans.
-Regarding her work in this student group Shockley said "I believe or hope that we dispelled some of the fallacy of racial, ethnic and religious inferiority".
+While Shockley was at Purdue University in the 1950s, black students were not allowed to get haircuts at the student center, which prompted Shockley and other students to petition the president to reverse this policy.
+In addition, Shockley became an activist in her community by joining a group of diverse students called "The Panel of Americans," which consisted of a group of students from different ethnicities and races who visited churches and community organizations to talk about how they, too, were Americans.
+Regarding her work in this student group, Shockley said, "I believe or hope that we dispelled some of the fallacy of racial, ethnic and religious inferiority."